Susan Sellers: Life

-Sellers gained her PhD from the University of London in 1992, having previously received a Diplôme d'Etudes Approfondies from the University of Paris (Sorbonne).
+Sellers gained her PhD from the University of London in 1992, having previously received a Diplôme d'Etudes Approfondies from Paris-Sorbonne University.
 While in Paris, Sellers became involved with leading French feminist writers, and has written on their work, for example, Language and Sexual Difference (Macmillan, 1995).
 She has worked closely with Hélène Cixous, and has been influential in introducing her work to the English-speaking world, in books such as The Hélène Cixous Reader (Routledge, 1994), Hélène Cixous: Authorship, Autobiography and Love (Polity and Blackwell, 1996), Hélène Cixous: Live Theory (Continuum, 2004), and in translations such as Three Steps on the Ladder of Writing (Columbia University Press, 1993) and Coming to Writing and Other Essays (Harvard University Press, 1991).

 Sellers' work has been oriented towards women's writing.
 Myth and Fairy Tale in Contemporary Women's Fiction (Palgrave, 2001) is an investigation into the ongoing resonance of myth and fairy tale for contemporary women's fiction, drawing on material by Sigmund Freud, Carl Jung, Bruno Bettelheim, Roland Barthes, Jack Zipes and Marina Warner, as well as French feminists Hélène Cixous, Luce Irigaray and Julia Kristeva, to read works by such writers as A. S. Byatt, Angela Carter, Anne Rice, Michèle Roberts, Emma Tennant and Fay Weldon.
 Sellers has also written on and edited a number of collections concerned with feminist theory and criticism, including A History of Feminist Literary Criticism (with Gill Plain, Cambridge University Press, 2007) and Feminist Criticism: Theory and Practice (Harvester Wheatsheaf, 1991).